 Qualifying medical costs include preventative care, routine checkups, diagnosis and treatments, including dental and vision treatments.
 For example, if your spouse needs surgery for a broken bone, you can pay for those costs with money from your HSA; you can also use your HSA to pay for your spouse's dental work and eyeglasses.
 You can also pay for health insurance premiums for yourself and your spouse from your HSA.

 Penalties for Non-Qualified Expenses

-If you use your HSA to pay for anything other than qualified medical expenses, the IRS penalizes you by charging income taxes and an additional 20 percent penalty on the withdrawal.
-For example, say you're in the 25 percent tax bracket and you take $1,000 out of your HSA to buy your wife a necklace.
-You owe $250 in income taxes and an additional $200 in penalties.
+If you use your HSA to pay for anything other than qualified medical expenses, the IRS penalizes you by charging income taxes and it may also impose an additional 20 percent penalty on the withdrawal.
+For example, say you're in the 24 percent tax bracket and you take $1,000 out of your HSA to buy your wife a necklace.
+You owe $240 in income taxes and a possible additional $200 as a penalty.
 However, if you're permanently disabled or over 65 years old, you don't have to pay the 20 percent penalty.

 No Double Benefit

 You can't count any expenses you use HSA funds for to figure your medical and dental expenses deduction.
 For example, if you pay $8,000 of your spouse's medical bills during the year using your HSA, when you calculate how much you can write off on your taxes, you can't count any of the $8,000 as part of your medical and dental expenses (or your spouse's medical and dental expenses), but you won't pay taxes or penalties on the distribution from the HSA.